Skip to main content

 Q. Can I extend my OPT after the 12 months?

-A. There are two types of extensions available after completion of the initial OPT period: (1) a 24-month extension for those in certain STEM fields.
-A list of approved STEM programs is available at: STEM Program List (2) An “H-1B Cap Gap Extension” which extends work authorization through to the start of your cap-subject H-1B visa.
+(2) An “H-1B Cap Gap Extension” which extends work authorization through to the start of your cap-subject H-1B visa.
 If your OPT ends after your employer has applied for an H-1B but before the H-1B starts on October 1st, a cap gap extension is possible.
-Speak with an International Student Advisor for guidance at isss-opt@mail.wvu.edu
+The H-1B Cap Gap notation should be automatic on your SEVIS record if applied successfully with USCIS.
+Please speak with an International Student Advisor for guidance at isss-opt@mail.wvu.edu if you need further assistance.

 Q. How long can I stay in the U.S. after my post-completion OPT end date?